bradleyyam/smith-waterman/README.md

 The scripts are in /src, including another version of the same algorithm that doesn't allow double extensions in two directions.
 The sample data are in /data, including score matrices and input sequences.
 The output results are in /results.
 These can be compared with sample-output1.txt and sample-output2.txt in the /data folder.
+The other scripts for setup are in /swalign for pip install compatibility.
+Other reference files are in /ref.

 # API